sumitbehal/Alzheimer-Prediction-using-DNA/README.md

 Current Alzheimer's disease medications may temporarily improve symptoms or slow the rate of decline.
 These treatments can sometimes help people with Alzheimer's disease maximize function and maintain independence for a time.
 Different programs and services can help support people with Alzheimer's disease and their caregivers.

 There is no treatment that cures Alzheimer's disease or alters the disease process in the brain.
 In advanced stages of the disease, complications from severe loss of brain function — such as dehydration, malnutrition or infection — result in death.

+**Rest 2 files are missing from this repo as they were bigger in size....**